333fred/kotlin_lisp/README.md

 * Static Scope
 * Pure (no mutation)
-* Full modification of every value through the environment
+* Full modification of the value of every atom through the environment

 As part of resolving an individual atom, the language will recursively attempt to find a final definition for a value, until it hits upon a final answer.
 For example: